molangning/writeups/README.md

 # Writeups
-Writeups of CTF such as Tryhackme, Hackthebox and more!
+Writeups of CTF such as TryHackMe, HackTheBox and more!

-TODO
-- [ ] Spice up the repository
-- [ ] Automatic github actions for github pages